gzguevara/gzguevara/README.md

     <a href = "https://www.kaggle.com/competitions/amex-default-prediction/overview"> American Express Credit Scoring </a>
   </p> </td>
   <td>
-   The goal was to predict customers, which will default - binary classification.
-I spend quite some time on feature engineering and became a "Kaggle Notebooks Expert".
+   Predict default ptobaility of a customer.
+My creativity in feature engineering got me 3 silver notbook medals and I became a "Kaggle Notebooks Expert".
 My team provided an ensemble of a XGBoost, LGBM, CatBoost and RNN.
 We made it into the top 8% and were awarded a 🥉 medal! </td>
   <td> <p align="center">
   <a href = "https://github.com/gzguevara/amex_kaggle"> Code </a>
   </p> </td>